DevMountain/node-auth-afternoon/README.md

 * Program the updateUser method to update state.user with a parameter called user.
 * Bind this method in the constructor, so that it will have the right this-context.
 * Pass updateUser and this.state.user as props to the Header component.
-* Passs this.state.user as a prop to the Container component.
+* Pass this.state.user as a prop to the Container component.

 Open Header.js.
 Here we will program the handleUsernameInput and handlePasswordInput methods to store what the user types on state.

 * Program the handleUsernameInput method to take an event object, and store the value on this.state.username
     * To do this, use setState, and the value is stored on event.target.value
 * Do the same for handlePasswordInput method, but this time, it should update the password value on state.
-* Now set these methods as onClick functions for the appropriate input boxes in the login container.
+* Now set these methods as onChange functions for the appropriate input boxes in the login container.
-    * Use an arrow function for the onClick value, to bind these methods.
+    * Use an arrow function for the onChange value, to bind these methods.

 Now we need to allow the user to select whether they are creating an admin account or not.
 There is a checkbox for this in the login component.